cargaona/image-cloner/README.md

 ## Image-cloner-controller

 Image-cloner-controller is a Kubernetes controller that copies your public images deployed on your cluster to a container-registry you choose.
-The motivation to this controller is that not owned images can be randomly deleted by someone else, and your pods will not have images to redeploy themselves for any reason.
+The motivation to this controller is to protect your resources from the risk of not owned images that can be randomly deleted by someone else.

 ### Installation
 There is a makefile to help with the development of this project and also will serve to install the controller in your cluster.